 The women's Hunter Original is made well and highly functional.
 We found no blatant drawbacks other than the $160 list price and the fact that they run a little large.
 A mild-weather boot, this tall boot offers all the fundamentals of prized rainwear.
 The natural rubber has a matte finish, textile lining, and is handcrafted from 28 parts — maybe this is why the price is so high?
 The model had ample traction on wet ground, snow, and even on slippery grass.
-We are pleased to award it Editors' Choice for consistent ranking above the other models we tested it against.
-If you're a fan of the molded look and a tall, narrow profile, yet the $160 price tag is out of your budget, check out the similar yet much more affordable Kamik Olivia.
+The style can either be deemed highly aesthetic or with mixed feeling, depending on the needs and preferences of the user.
+It wasn't as popular for a few testers, who fancied something more standard or techy.
+But we are pleased to award it Editors' Choice for consistent ranking above the others we tested.

 High style and high class, the Original Back Adjustable Boots are capable of going off the beaten path.

 The tallest in the fleet, the Original Back Adjustable measures 16 inches from the ground.
 The waterproof, natural rubber Hunter offers provides some of the best weather protection, especially with the adjustable circumference.

 Having a rubber gusset allows you to cinch the boot opening closer to your calf (or vice versa), keeping out the rain or snow that may otherwise find its way into any gap.
 The circumference ranges from 14-19 inches.
 The shaft height also grants excellent weather protection, more so than all the other, shorter boots we tested.